CUBRID/cubrid-manual/en/sql/query/truncate.rst

-:custom-meta-keywords: truncate statement
+:meta-keywords: truncate statement
-:custom-meta-description: You can delete all records in the specified table by using the TRUNCATE statement.
+:meta-description: You can delete all records in the specified table by using the TRUNCATE statement.

 ********
 TRUNCATE